A digital nomad is someone who desires the freedom to live and work around the world and uses technology to make this desire a reality.

 Fun Fact: According to Wikipedia, Tsugio Makimoto and David Manners wrote a book in 1997 called Digital Nomad.
 This is likely to be when the phrase was coined.

 The stereotypical digital nomad persona is the guy (or gal) casually checking his email in a cafe in Bangkok or kicking back in a hammock on a beach in the Philippines (probably while checking his dropshipping affiliate sales).
 This is a reality for some people.
 For most, the truth is different.
 And even if it were possible, the Piña Colada-sipping beach bum is not what most people aspire to be.

 Hard to say.
 It would depend on how you define the genre and would take some serious research to get accurate numbers.
 Not everyone talks about their online businesses and not everyone wants to use the term digital nomad.

-I’m quoting from the New York Times (that quotes Gallup) when I say that almost half of the workforce (43%) in the US worked remotely for some time in 2016.
-This number is sure to be higher in 2018.
+I’m quoting from the New York Times (which quotes Gallup) when I say that almost half of the workforce (43%) in the US worked remotely for some time in 2016.
+This number is sure to be higher in 2022.
 That’s a step towards remote working but it’s far from digital nomad territory.

 If it’s not obvious by now, I’ll give you the main reasons

 - Travel – This is often one of the main motivations.
 Nomad-style living while travelling the world is appealing to many people.